hengdiliang/hengdiliang.github.io/_pages/about.md

   - /about.html
 ---

-I am Hengdi Liang (梁恒頔), a Postdoctoral Fellow in the Department of Global Ecology at Carnegie Science.
+I am Hengdi Liang (梁恒頔), a Postdoctoral Fellow in the Biosphere Sciences & Engineering (BSE) Division at [Carnegie Science](https://carnegiescience.edu/bse).
 I’m based at the California Institute of Technology (Caltech) campus in Pasadena, California.

-I am interested in the ocean biogeochemical cycles and Earth system models, with a particular focus on the interactions between microorganisms and the marine environment.
+I am interested in the ocean biogeochemical cycles and Earth system modeling, with a particular focus on the interactions between microorganisms and the marine environment.
 I develop numerical models to simulate microbial processes that shape nutrient and organic matter cycling in the global oceans, integrating observational data to test and refine mechanistic hypotheses.

 Current email address: hliang@carnegiescience.edu